bio-ontology-research-group/deeppheno/README.md

-# DeepPheno: Predicting single gene knockout phenotypes
+# DeepPheno: Predicting single gene loss of function phenotypes

-DeepPheno is a method for predicting gene-phenotype (HPO classes) associations from gene functional annotations (GO classes).
+DeepPheno is a method for predicting gene-phenotype (HPO classes) associations from gene functional annotations (GO classes) and gene expression values.

 This repository contains script which were used to build and train the